Asbjoedt/CLISC/README.md

 * Password protected or otherwise unreadable spreadsheets will not be converted or compared, but they will be copied to the new archivable directory

 ## Dependencies
-Prerequisite software for the program to work with all functions.
+Prerequisite software for the program to work with the following functions.

 ### Convert
 * LibreOffice (free, you need to install)